Caprice Dydasco: NJ/NY Gotham, 2019–2022

 In January 2019, Dydasco was traded to Sky Blue FC along with teammates DiDi Haracic and Estelle Johnson for the third overall and 29th picks of the 2019 NWSL College Draft.

 On October 6, 2021, Dydasco made her 100th regular-season appearance in the NWSL.

 Following five appearances on the NWSL Team of the Month lists during the 2021 season, Dydasco was named as the NWSL Defender of the Year on November 15, 2021.
 She was also named to the NWSL Best XI alongside teammates Kailen Sheridan and Margaret Purce as part of the 2021 NWSL awards.
 She appeared in every match for Gotham FC, playing over 2000 minutes, notching five assists, and scoring her first career goal.

 Dydasco signed a new two-year contract with Gotham FC prior to the start of the 2022 season.

-Houston Dash, 2022–present
+Houston Dash, 2022–2023

 On August 19, 2022, Gotham FC traded Dydasco to the Houston Dash in exchange for $120,000 in allocation money, and an additional $10,000 for every postseason match she plays for the Dash, up to a total of $150,000.
+Playing in her third game of the 2023 season for the Dash, Dydasco passed the 10,000 minute mark, making her the 32nd player in the league to achieve this accomplishment.

+Bay FC

+On November 21, 2023, NWSL expansion side Bay FC signed Dydasco as a free agent, making her their second ever player and first ever free agent signing.

+International career

+Dydasco began playing for U.S. national soccer teams at the age of 14.
+She was a starter on the United States women's national under-17 soccer team in 2009, but was injured and unable to compete in the 2010 FIFA U-17 Women's World Cup.

+Personal life

+Dydasco is of Guamanian descent through her father, and is of Japanese, Chinese, and Korean descent through her mother.

+She married Adam Thomas on January 4th, 2025.